camptocamp/c2cgeoportal/doc/developer/build_release.rst

     git checkout master
     git pull origin master

+Get the localisation from Transifex:

+.. prompt:: bash

+   make transifex-get

 Edit the ``doc/integrator/update_application.rst`` file to change the default version.

 Update the version of c2cgeoportal to ``<release>`` in